autolab-fi/line-robot-curriculum/lessons/module_3/sandbox_drive.md

 Now you can write you own functions to complite the task using knowledge from modules 1-3.

-### Code template with rotating the robot
+### Code template

 There are no examples - rely on your own knowledge.
 ## Assignment

-Write a program that provide robot to move to specified zone.
+Write a program that provide robot to move the robot and test defferent methods.
 Good luck!

 ## Conclusion